Shu – Ha – Ri

 The Japanese way to Improve Excellence

-To master an art, and to become excellent in this art, one has to go through a learning curve.
+ShuHaRi is a route to master an art, and to become excellent in this art.
+To do so, one has to go through a learning curve.
 I noticed in our Western society only a few communities have a structured and purposive approach to lead a pupil from Novice to Master.
 In Germany there is still a vivid learning system for artisans originating from medieval times.
 One starts as a “Pupil”, becomes “Journeyman” and finally the “Master”-stage can be reached, where every stage has strict criteria for the level of knowledge and craftsmanship to be achieved.
 This is a well proven system, dating form back in the medieval ages, to preserve the knowledge of the artisans as a group.

 In the Shu stage, the student does exactly as the Sensei (the teacher) says.
 The pupil endlessly practices to copy the Sensei’s examples.
 Without questioning why, without doubt.
 When the teacher decides the pupil is ready, he can move to the Ha stage.